cdelgehier/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

 Furthermore, to secure your new rawx service, you will have two options:
   - assign an existing rdir to your new rawx
-  - install a new rdir service (rdir-2) and assign it to your new rawx Both options will be detailled here after.
+  - install a new rdir service (rdir-2) and assign it to your new rawx Both options will be detailed here after.

 Prerequisites
 -------------